 FAQ

-Q: TikTok cover ratio — is 9:16 always correct?
+Q: Is the TikTok cover always 9:16?

-Q: How big should the subject be in the frame?
+Q: How big should the subject be?

 Related articles